U-PROX IC A

 4. To unbind the controller from the ACS, reset it to factory settings.

-The controller is supplied in a plastic housing.
-The overall dimensions are shown in Figure 8.
+The control panel is supplied in a plastic housing.

 Connection Procedure: